ArtHitParade

 In 1897, he rents a room for several months at the Grand Hôtel de Russie to observe the unlimited perspective and the busy life of Boulevard Montmartre.
 He knows to capture the mood of a moment.

 His spring morning with the gas nozzle still lit, the shy sun onto the wet street and the early leaves that do not hide the branches is one of the best views of the series.
-This oil on canvas 65 x 81 cm is estimated £ 7M for sale by Sotheby's in London on February 5, lot 43 in the catalog.
+This oil on canvas 65 x 81 cm was sold for £ 19.7M from a lower estimate of £ 7M by Sotheby's on February 5, 2014, lot 43.
+Please watch the video shared by the auction house.

-2015 SOLD for $ 25M including premium
+2015 SOLD for $ 25M by Christie's

 Jean Dubuffet is a wholesale wine merchant in Le Havre.
 Fascinated by the roots of art, he does not need any academicism.
 He early becomes the herald of a resolutely anti-cultural approach, promoting the art of the mentally ill without hiding his own difficult character.